lavafroth/lavafroth.github.io/content/post/a-tale-of-a-frugal-home-server.md

 display, the LCD had been battered into shards, making it no better than a shiny paperweight.

 Although one could have kept the display, I carefully disassembled the machine to disconnect the corresponding ribbon cable because we are aiming for a headless setup.

-Removing the display also reduces the power draw.
+Removing the display reduced the power draw to 4 watts at idle.
+Thus, I would highly recommend it.

 ![A picture of the home server sans the display](/home-server/server.png)